We are going to begin today in II Timothy 3, which is where we left off in the previous sermon.

 Before I go any further, I really feel that the English translations are actually better here than the Hebrew commentary, but I want to give you this anyway because it is an alternative.
 It can be correct, but it is secondary, I believe, to the way the English translates it.
 The Soncino, the Hebrew commentary, puts the emphasis on the child's way.

 I am going into this because the practical application of this is that God is requiring of parents that they study their child to discover the gifts the child has been given and the personality expressed so that these best fit certain occupational activities in life.
 The parents are to recognize their child's individuality and guide him in the direction that is going to lead him to make best use of his life.
-He is in effect saying that there is no one size that fits all in terms of helping the child to achieve the most within what is fitting for his gifts; so you can reach a conclusion.
+He is in effect saying that there is no one size that fits all in terms of helping the child to achieve the most within what is fitting for his gifts.

 I will tell you, there is a lot contained in that verse.
 One of the greatest detriments to both aspects of child-training is for the child to be reared permissibly.
 A permissibly-reared child is one who is irresponsibly taught, whether purposely or by neglect, to feed his self-centeredness in gratifying his desires with little or no self-control.